Request a Free Consultation

 Employers can save as much as 30% in payroll costs by hiring independent contractors instead of full-time employees.
 A company hiring an independent contractor does not have to pay employment taxes, workers’ compensation insurance, unemployment insurance, or the employer’s share of FICA payroll taxes on the individual.
 Even more important to the worker, an independent contractor is not covered by the minimum wage and overtime rules which apply to employees.

 When employers in Florida and Alabama misclassify their employees as independent contractors, whether through ignorance or in an attempt to work them harder and pay them less, the attorneys at the Law Office of J.J.
-Talbott P.A. in Pensacola step in and make sure employers pay their workers appropriately
+Talbott P.A. in Pensacola step in and make sure employers pay their workers appropriately.

 When Is a Worker an Independent Contractor?